Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Introduction

-To combat survey taking fatigue, several approaches have been proposed.
-One set of proposals is to inject interactive features into an online static survey, such as providing response feedback ~\cite{conrad2005interactive} and probing responses ~\cite{oudejans2010using}, to improve response quality and participant engagement.
-However, no existing survey platforms support such interactive features.
 On the other hand, the advent of chatbots with their increasingly more powerful conversational capabilities can offer an alternative approach to static online surveys.
 Specifically, an AI-powered chatbot can conduct a \emph{conversational survey}.
-As shown in Fig ~\ref{fig:openning}, in a conversational survey, a chatbot asks open-ended questions, probes answers, and handles social dialogues.
+As shown in Fig \ref{fig:openning}, in a conversational survey, a chatbot asks open-ended questions, probes answers, and handles social dialogues.

-Intuitively, a chatbot-powered conversational survey retains the advantages of online surveys and offers several additional benefits including reducing survey-taking fatigue.
-First, a chatbot can frame survey questions into more personalized, conversational messages, which could help improve participant engagement and response quality ~\cite {heerwegh2006personalizing, krosnick1999survey}.
-Second, the perceived anthropomorphic characteristics of a chatbot can potentially deliver human-like social interactions that encourage survey participants to reveal personal insights ~\cite{tallyn2018ethnobot}.
-Third, it is natural for a chatbot to interactively encourage information exchange in the course of a survey, such as providing response feedback and probing responses, which in turn helps reduce survey taking fatigue and improve response quality.
-Moreover, chatbots can potentially serve as a moderator and proactively manage a survey process, such as clarifying the meaning of a question per a participant's request and guiding a participant to provide more authentic and relevant responses ~\cite{li2017confiding}.
+Intuitively, a chatbot-powered conversational survey retains the advantages of online surveys and offers several additional benefits especially facilitating gathering participant responses to open-ended questions.
+First, a chatbot can frame survey questions in more personalized, conversational messages, which might help improve participant engagement and response quality \cite {chen2017effects, heerwegh2006personalizing, krosnick1999survey}.
+Second, the perceived anthropomorphic characteristics of a chatbot can potentially deliver human-like social interactions that encourage survey participants to reveal personal insights \cite{tallyn2018ethnobot}.
+Third, it is natural for a chatbot to interactively encourage information exchange in the course of a survey, such as providing response feedback and probing responses, which in turn helps reduce survey-taking fatigue and improve response quality.
+Moreover, it is the inherent functions of chatbots that interpret diverse user natural language input and handle complex conversations.
+As a result, chatbots can potentially serve as a moderator and proactively manage a survey process, such as dealing with ``uncooperative'' participants, clarifying the meaning of a question per a participant's request, and guiding a participant to provide richer and more authentic responses \cite{li2017confiding, sundar2019machine}.